zufre/react-props-cb-000/README.md

 }
 ```

 And that's all there is to it!
-For demonstrative purposes, let's render a movie card for Jurassic World:
+To illustrate, let's render a movie card for Jurassic World:

 ```js
 const jurassicWorldGenres = ['Action', 'Adventure', 'Science Fiction', 'Thriller'];